jalex3421/QuizGame/README.md

 The questions from the quiz  game could be easily changed in the JavaScript file.
 By default questions are from anime shows.

-*Requirements*: mongoDB compass , XAMPP
+*Requirements*: mongoDB compass (Create BD called 'Trivia' and add an empty collection 'usernames'), XAMPP